 Surya – Heaven – sattva – mind (manas)

 In this sense sattva as light is also mind, rajas as energy is also the vital force and tamas as matter is also our bodily expression the foremost of which is speech.

 Tamas – matter – body

 These three aspects of the Purusha or consciousness principle reflect the three aspects of Prakriti or the material principle.
 In the Vedic view, therefore, the science of the three gunas connects not only with Prakriti but also with the Purusha.
-The gunas are not simply the powers of Prakriti; they reflect the nature and presence of the Purusha as well.
+The gunas are not simply the powers of Prakriti; they reflect the nature and presence of the Purusha as well and its reflection into the world.
 The Purusha is threefold in its human manifestation as speech (body), breath and mind, just as Prakriti or the world is threefold as earth, atmosphere and heaven or as matter, energy and light.